Previous slide

 We’ll work with you to create a custom plan that fits your budget and style, and we’ll handle all the details from start to finish.
 So whether you’re looking for a new vanity or a complete overhaul, we can help.
 Give us a call today to get started.

-The city is between the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated Place to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along later the unincorporated area of Marina Del Rey.
+The city is between the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated Place to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along following the unincorporated area of Marina del Rey.

-Culver City’s major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city past it drains into Santa Monica Bay in Marina Del Rey.
+Culver City’s major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city back it drains into Santa Monica Bay in Marina Del Rey.

-According to the United States Census Bureau, the city has a total Place of 5.1 square miles (13.2 km), over 99% of which is land.
+According to the United States Census Bureau, the city has a total area of 5.1 square miles (13.2 km), over 99% of which is land.
+Over the years, it has annexed more than 40 pieces of against land.

-Archaeological evidence suggests a human presence in the area of present-day Culver City back at least 8000 BC.
+Archaeological evidence suggests a human presence in the area of present-day Culver City in the past at least 8000 BCE.
 The region was the homeland of the Tongva-Gabrieliño Native Americans.
-For centuries, native people lived in areas currently part of and surrounding Culver City.
-California’s original people were massacred by waves of Spanish, Mexican and Euro-American invaders through a concentration of slavery, disease, relocation, forced labor, imprisonment, broken treaties and a genocidal prosecution of extermination, including paid bounties for dead “Indians”.
+For centuries, native people lived in areas currently ration of and surrounding Culver City.
+California’s indigenous people were massacred by waves of Spanish, Mexican and Euro-American invaders through a concentration of slavery, disease, relocation, forced labor, imprisonment, broken treaties and a genocidal act of extermination, including paid bounties for dead “Indians”.

-Harry Culver first attempted to uphold Culver City in 1913.
-It was officially incorporated on September 20, 1917, and named after its founder.
-The Place benefited from pre-existing transportation links; Culver’s first ads read “All roads pro to Culver City”.
-While this slogan might seem to hand to all, the city was explicitly founded as a whites-only sundown town, as were most of the suburbs and towns outside the downtown and Central Avenue districts of Los Angeles.
-Culver ran ads promoting “this model Tiny white city”, while his near associate, Guy M. Rush, promoted lot sales “restricted to Caucasian race”.
-The city as a consequence at era excluded people of non-Christian religious faiths.
+Harry Culver first attempted to support Culver City in 1913.
+It was officially incorporated upon September 20, 1917, and named after its founder.
+The area benefited from pre-existing transportation links; Culver’s first ads read “All roads plus to Culver City”.
+The city was explicitly founded as a whites-only sundown town, as were most of the suburbs and towns uncovered the downtown and Central Avenue districts of Los Angeles.
+Culver ran ads promoting “this model Tiny white city”, while his close associate, Guy M. Rush, promoted lot sales “restricted to Caucasian race”.
+The city afterward at era excluded people of non-Christian religious faiths.

 The weekly Culver City Call was the first newspaper in the community.
 The paper was founded in 1915.

 The first film studio in Culver City was built by Thomas Ince in 1918 for The Triangle Motion Picture Company.
-Silent film comedy producer Hal Roach built his studios there in 1919, and Metro Goldwyn Mayer (MGM) took beyond the Triangle studio technical in 1924.
+Silent film comedy producer Hal Roach built his studios there in 1919, and Metro Goldwyn Mayer (MGM) took more than the Triangle studio complex in 1924.
 During Prohibition, speakeasies and nightclubs such as the Cotton Club lined Washington Boulevard.

-Culver Center, one of Southern California’s first shopping malls, was completed in 1950 upon Venice Boulevard close the Overland Avenue intersection.
-Many new retail stores, including a Rite Aid and several banks and restaurants, have occupied the middle since then.
+Culver Center, one of Southern California’s first shopping malls, was completed in 1950 on Venice Boulevard close the Overland Avenue intersection.

-Hughes Aircraft opened its Culver City reforest in July 1941.
+Hughes Aircraft opened its Culver City plant in July 1941.
 There the company built the H-4 Hercules transport (commonly called the “Spruce Goose”).
-Hughes was then an lively subcontractor during World War II.
-It developed and patented a energetic feed chute for faster loading of robot guns upon B-17 bombers, and manufactured electric booster drives for machine guns.
-Hughes produced more ammunition belts than any new American manufacturer, and built 5,576 wings and 6,370 rear fuselage sections for Vultee BT-13 trainers.
+Hughes was moreover an lithe subcontractor during World War II.
+It developed and patented a supple feed chute for faster loading of machine guns on B-17 bombers, and manufactured electric booster drives for robot guns.
+Hughes produced more ammunition belts than any extra American manufacturer, and built 5,576 wings and 6,370 rear fuselage sections for Vultee BT-13 trainers.

-Hughes grew after the war, and in 1953 Howard Hughes donated anything his buildup in the company to the Howard Hughes Medical Institute.
-After he died in 1976, the institute sold the company, which made it the second-best-endowed medical research launch in the world.
+Hughes grew after the war, and in 1953 Howard Hughes donated all his store in the company to the Howard Hughes Medical Institute.
+After he died in 1976, the institute sold the company, which made it the second-best-endowed medical research introduction in the world.

 The Hal Roach Studios were demolished in 1963.
-In the late 1960s, much of the MGM backlot acreage (lot 3 and further property on Jefferson Boulevard), and the comprehensible 28.5 acres (11.5 ha) known as RKO Forty Acres, once owned by RKO Pictures and well along Desilu Productions, were sold by their owners.
-In 1976 the sets were razed to make pretentiousness for redevelopment.
-Today, the RKO site is the southern enhancement of the Hayden Industrial Tract, while the MGM property has been converted into a subdivision and a shopping middle known as Raintree Plaza.
+In the late 1960s, much of the MGM backlot acreage (lot 3 and additional property upon Jefferson Boulevard), and the manageable 28.5 acres (11.5 ha) known as RKO Forty Acres, once owned by RKO Pictures and well along Desilu Productions, were sold by their owners.
+In 1976 the sets were razed to make quirk for redevelopment.
+Today, the RKO site is the southern expansion of the Hayden Industrial Tract, while the MGM property has been converted into a subdivision and a shopping center known as Raintree Plaza.

-In the before 1990s, Culver City launched a well-to-do revitalization program in which it renovated its downtown as with ease as several shopping centers in the Sepulveda Boulevard corridor close Westfield Culver City.
-Around the thesame time, Sony’s motion characterize subsidiaries, Columbia Pictures and TriStar Pictures, moved into the Lorimar Studios lot which was renamed Columbia Studios in 1990 and took upon its current name, Sony Pictures Studios, a year later.
+In the prematurely 1990s, Culver City launched a thriving revitalization program in which it renovated its downtown as capably as several shopping centers in the Sepulveda Boulevard corridor close Westfield Culver City.
+Around the same time, Sony’s motion picture subsidiaries, Columbia Pictures and TriStar Pictures, moved into the former Metro-Goldwyn-Mayer lot which was renamed Columbia Studios in 1990 and took on its current name, Sony Pictures Studios, a year later.

-There was an influx of art galleries and restaurants on the eastern allocation of the city, which was formally designated the Culver City Art District.
+There was an influx of art galleries and restaurants on the eastern ration of the city, which was formally designated the Culver City Art District.

 Source